Ahmed Diallo

 Physics

 Ahmed is from Burkina Faso in West Africa.
-He earned his Diplôme d'Études Universitaires Générale from the University of Ouagadougou, his Bachelor in Physics from the University of Montana, and his Ph.D. in Physics from the University of Iowa.
-He has more than 140 publications out in the world and frequently gives talks as an expert in fusion energy and plasma physics.
+He earned his Diplôme d’Études Universitaires Générales from the University of Ouagadougou and his Ph.D. in Physics from the University of Iowa, followed by postdoctoral research at the École Polytechnique Fédérale de Lausanne (EPFL) and a research fellowship at the Australian National University.
+He has more than 150 peer-reviewed publications out in the world and frequently gives talks as an expert in fusion energy and plasma physics.